-The city continues participation in varied coalitions, associations and commissions, including but not limited to the Collin County Homeless Coalition, McKinney Food Insecurity Coalition, Collin County Early Childhood Education Coalition, Collin County Social Services Association, local chambers and Collin County Committee on Children and Wellness, to shape and discuss housing access obstacles.
-The Mayor also created a task force during the year to help address the impact of homelessness and coordination in our community.
-The city also was proactive in supporting Census 2020 efforts to ensure residents understood the impact of being counted and how census data in McKinney's growth will help determine the expansion of federal funds, to determine how much McKinney need and can receive for housing, roads, schools, public services and more funding like CDBG to prepare and benefit our community for the next 10 years.
-The past program year increased great coordination between agencies under Census 2020 and the impact under COVID-19.
+The city continues participation in varied coalitions, including but not limited to the Collin County Homeless Coalition, McKinney Food Insecurity Coalition, Collin County Early Childhood Education Coalition, Collin County Social Services Association, local chambers and Collin County Committee on Children and Wellness, to shape and discuss housing access obstacles.
+As previous stated, the Mayor also created a task force during the year to help address the impact of homelessness and coordination in our community.